briandailey/biketowork.us/README.md

   - Mac & Linux already have Python
   - Windows, use Portable Python 2.7
   - Use pip (why?)
-  - Use virtualenv (why?)
+  - Use virtualenv and virtualenvwrapper (why?)
   - Set up a requirements.txt (why?)

-- The Almighty Request & Response
-  - A step through the lifecycle
+### Project Requirements

 - Let's build a project!
   - An app that I can log my bike rides to work.
-  - I want to record total ride time, distance, and show average speed.
+  - For now, I simply want to record total ride time and distance.

+### Starting a Django Project

-- Explain project vs. app
+- A project contains multiple applications.

 ```
 mkvirtualenv biketowork